csiro-hydroinformatics/hydro-forecast-linux-pipeline/README.md

 These tools have been re-used in projects undertaken for DWL.

-As of 2022-03 this contains two pipelines:
+As of 2022-03 this contains one pipeline:

+* Under /packages is a pipeline building debian packages of SWIFT2 and its dependencies.
+  * The pipeline uses secret pipeline variable to pass a personal access token to check out git repositories over ssh.
+This is a better alternative than copying ssh keys into docker containters and trying to conceal them.

+Other pipelines on the roadmap or wishlist:

-* The default one is preliminary, building a docker image for simulation and forecasting with SWIFT2 via a Jupyter front end
+* building a docker image for simulation and forecasting with SWIFT2 via a Jupyter front end.
+This relates notably to runing on EASI with a custom image, because for instance some of the packages (ipywidgets, bqplot) are not and should not be in the default easi image (bloat).
-* Under /packages is a pipeline building debian packages of SWIFT2

 ## Related work